 To set up Azure SSO for your Community, see the sections below.

 Before starting your SSO configurations, please contact your Customer Success Manager (CSM) to enable SSO for your Community.
-If you plan to enable user provisioning from Azure Active Directory, refer to the following requirements:

 Set Up Azure SSO